 Australian Permanent Residency Visa offers a unique set of benefits to all its visa holders.
-The Department of Home Affairs Australia follows a point based Skill select system for selecting eligible candidates for PR on skilled PR Visas under General Skilled Migration (GSM) program, such as Skilled Independent Visa (subclass 189) and Skilled Nominated Visa Subclass 190.
-Under Skillselect system, applicants receive points for criteria, ranging from their age to work experience.
-Applicants have to score a minimum of 65 points to get grants for their visa.
+The Department of Home Affairs Australia follows a point-based Skill select system for selecting eligible candidates for PR on skilled PR Visas under General Skilled Migration (GSM) program, such as Skilled Independent Visa (subclass 189) and Skilled Nominated Visa Subclass 190.
+Under the Skillselect system, applicants receive points for criteria, ranging from their age to work experience.
+Applicants have to score a minimum of 65 points to get grants for their visas.

 Applicants get scores according to the age group they are falling into at the time of submitting their application.
 Applicants who age between 25 and 32 gain high points.
 While those who age 45 and over, don t get any points.

 For Skillselect point system applicants, it is are mandatory to take an IELTS (International English Language Testing System) examination.
 Those who belong to native English speaking nations and have been awarded a tertiary degree that is equivalent to an Australian Bachelor’s degree from a university whose main language is English doesn t need to appear for an English language proficiency exam.
 However, to obtain points for Proficient English language skills, all the applicants are required to take up the IELTS test.

 Under this factor, the points are given to the highest educational qualification obtained by the applicant.
 For example, an applicant possesses a Bachelor s degree as well as a doctorate degree, then the points will be rewarded for the doctorate.
 Also, the qualification must fall under the applicant s nominated occupation and has to be recognized and verified during the skills assessment time.

 |Qualification or Award recognized in the assessment of the skilled occupation by the assessing authority||10|